Fibrosis-Inflammation Lab

 Q4.
 Are Ashcroft score and ImageJ %Area both necessary?

 They address different questions and are usually combined in preclinical studies.
 Ashcroft is a semi-quantitative "structural" index capturing lesion distribution (focal vs diffuse); ImageJ %Area is a continuous "quantitative" index.
-In FDA/PMDA submissions, %Area is commonly assigned as the primary endpoint (continuous variables deliver higher statistical power), with Ashcroft as a secondary endpoint (interpretable to clinical pathologists).
+In FDA/PMDA submissions, %Area is frequently chosen as the primary endpoint (continuous variables deliver higher statistical power) with Ashcroft as a secondary endpoint (interpretable to clinical pathologists), though this is a commonly adopted structure rather than a uniform regulatory requirement (it varies by indication and drug class).
 See the Ashcroft score interpretation guide for scoring rules.

 Q5.
 Masson's Trichrome vs Picrosirius Red — which is better suited to ImageJ quantification?